Barmouth Viaduct

 RICS Regional Awards 2024 - Refurbishment/ Revitalisation award (Wales), British Construction Industry Awards 2024 - Temporary Works Initiative of the Year

-Network Rail outlined plans to restore the former Barmouth Viaduct to it's former glory which is located in Northwest Wales, the scheme sees the viaduct's biggest restoration in it's 156-year-old history.
+Network Rail outlined plans to restore Barmouth Viaduct to it's former glory which is located in Northwest Wales, the scheme sees the viaduct's biggest restoration in it's 156-year-old history.

 Barmouth Viaduct is a Grade II* listed single track railway and pedestrian viaduct across the Afon Mawddach estuary near Barmouth.
 Originally constructed in 1867, the timber viaduct was modified in 1906 by the inclusion of three fixed and one swinging metallic spans.
 These spans have suffered significant corrosion and were considered life expired in 2020 so Network Rail outlined plans to restore the viaduct to its original glory.